-1. That Council, upon considering comments made at the Public Hearing, resolves that Amendment Bylaw No. 2861 attached as Appendix 'A' to Staff Report DEV-15-069, which would amend Zoning Bylaw, 1992, No. 2050, by replacing text and figures as detailed in the content of the amending bylaw be considered for third reading and adoption.

-2. That Council, upon considering comments made at the Public Hearing, returns Bylaw No. 2861 to staff for revisions.
+- 1. That Council resolves that AMENDMENT BYLAW NO. 2861 attached as Appendix 'A' to Staff Report DEV-15-062, which would amend Zoning Bylaw, 1992, No. 2050, by replacing text and figures as detailed in the content of the amending bylaw be considered for first and second reading; and - That Council authorizes the Corporate Officer to schedule a Public Hearing for Zoning Amendment Bylaw No. 2861, and advertise for same in the local newspaper. - 2.
+That Council request further clarification from staff.